 The archbishop then briefly traced the history of CPPS, beginning with Mother Maria Anna Brunner’s founding inspiration and spiritual focus, to the presence of the Sisters of the Precious Blood in Ohio and expansion to other places to continue their mission, expressing their devotion in many contexts.
 Gesturing to the statue of Mother Brunner displayed in front of the ambo, he quipped, “For being 175 years old, she’s looking pretty good!”

 Thanking the sisters for their dedication for almost 200 years, he noted that CPPS women have made a difference in countless lives: “The tonality of our Catholic life in the counties you have served would be much different if you had not been here to witness to the saving generosity of the Lord Jesus and to the persistence of his love for us… As we celebrate this anniversary today, I once again want to offer thanks: Thanks be to God for all [CPPS sisters] who have gone to their reward.
 Thanks be to God for all of you.”
-(See below for full text of Archbishop Pilarczyk’s homily.)
+(Click here for the full text of Archbishop Pilarczyk’s homily.)